cben/odf_fixlinks/README.md

 LibreOffice tends to record *absolute paths* when you insert linked media, which breaks as soon as you move the document and media around your filesystem / to different computers :-(
 This script modifies links to files that it finds in the **same directory as the ODF document** to be relative links.
+It doesn't matter if the original link works, so you can run this after moving the directory with document(s) and media around.

  - It'd be easy to support other conventions, e.g. having media in a subdirectory relative to document.
    Let me know if you want any such support...